 - Stains: As nectar drips on a patio or deck, it can create stubborn stains that can be difficult to remove.
 If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a lawn or hummingbird garden.

 - Stickiness: As the water evaporates from nectar, a thick, sticky syrup is left behind.
 That sticky mess can inadvertently coat birds' feathers, creating plumage problems that can cause flight difficulties.
 The stickiness can also cause feeder damage or blockages if it is allowed to build up.

-Because of these problems, it is best if birders take proactive steps to stop hummingbird feeders from leaking.
+Because of these problems, it is best to take proactive steps to stop hummingbird feeders from leaking.

 Minimizing Leaks and Drips

-Woodpeckers, warblers, orioles, and finches may try to sip from a nectar feeder, but their weight could unbalance and tip the feeder.
+- Remove perches.
+Woodpeckers, warblers, orioles, and other birds may also try to sip from a nectar feeder, but their weight could unbalance and tip the feeder.
 Hummingbirds can hover while feeding and do not require perches to access the feeder.
 Other perches can be provided nearby for hummingbirds to rest or guard the feeding area without risking tips and leaks.

-Using several techniques is the best approach to fix a leaking hummingbird feeder, but even with all the proper adjustments, upside down reservoir feeders will always leak a little.
+Using several techniques is the best approach to fix a leaking hummingbird feeder.
+However, even with all the proper adjustments, upside down reservoir feeders will always leak a little.
 Birders who truly want leak-free hummingbird feeders will have to investigate different options.

 Eliminating Hummingbird Feeder Leaks Completely

 It is possible to feed hummingbirds without ever having any leaking or dripping, but to do so, classic reservoir feeders cannot be used.
 Instead, birders will need to: